andir/npins/README.md

-  import-flake  Try to import entries from flake.lock freeze        Freeze a pin entry unfreeze      Thaw a pin entry help          Print this message or the help of the given subcommand(s)
+  import-flake  Try to import entries from flake.lock freeze        Freeze a pin entry unfreeze      Thaw a pin entry get-path      Evaluates the store path to a pin, fetching it if necessary.
+Don't forget to add a GC root help          Print this message or the help of the given subcommand(s)

 Options: